etherisc-legacy/GIF/docs/generic_insurance_framework.rst

 - product-specific smart contracts
 - product-specific microservices

-Essentially, the GIF has two major layers - a smart contracts layer and a utility layer - with DI Foundation and other parties being able to contribute to both.
+Essentially, the GIF has two major layers — a smart contracts one and a utility one — with DIP Foundation and partners being able to contribute to both.

 The **smart contracts layer** is designed in the way that any blockchain product built on top of the GIF can be easily implemented into any network supporting the Ethereum Virtual Machine.
 Any product owner is able to create a full-featured decentralized app by adding a couple of simple domain-specific contracts to a number of generic ones that the framework provides.